 25 Years Ago: The Beatles’ Apple Corps Reaches a New Settlement with Apple Computer

 A decades-long series of lawsuits between the Beatles and Steve Jobs over the Apple brand took another turn in October 1991.

 20 Years Ago: David Bowie Releases ‘Telling Lies,’ First Downloadable Single in Music History

 David Bowie has been called a music pioneer, but he also was on the forefront of technology.

-Let’s take a step back to appreciate the magnificence that is the entire Creedence Clearwater Revival catalog.
+Let’s take a step back to appreciate the magnificence that is their entire catalog.

 How the Who Changed Rock Forever With ‘Tommy’

 Pete Townshend wanted to do something to fully capitalize on the album as a continuous art form.